wcfrobert/ezbolt/README.md

 $$ P = R_{max} \times \frac{\sum (1-e^{-10\Delta_i})^{0.55} d_i}{r_o}$$

-Let the second term be the ICR coefficient C. You can think of C as simply a ratio between maximum bolt force and applied force
+Let the second term be the ICR coefficient C. **You can think of C as simply a ratio of applied force over max bolt force **

 $$ P = R_{max} \times C$$